pinecone-io/pinecone-ts-client/README.md

 const pinecone = new Pinecone();
 ```

-#### Using configuration object
+#### Using a configuration object

-If you prefer to pass configuration in code, the constructor accepts a config object containing the apiKey and environment values.
+If you prefer to pass configuration in code, the constructor accepts a config object containing the `apiKey` and `environment` values.
 This
-could be useful if your application needs to interact with multiple projects each with different configuration.
+could be useful if your application needs to interact with multiple projects, each with a different configuration.

 ```typescript
 const pinecone = new Pinecone({